China foreign minister in Sri Lanka to discuss Belt and Road

 In Sri Lanka, Wang was scheduled to meet President Gotabaya Rajapaksa and Prime Minister Mahinda Rajapaksa.
 Later, Wang and Prime Minister Rajapaksa were to speak at Colombo’s Port City, a reclaimed island developed with Chinese investment.

-The declining foreign reserves are partly due to infrastructure built with Chinese loans that don’t generate revenue.
-China loaned money to build a sea port and airport in the southern Hambantota district, in addition to a wide network of roads.
+China loaned money to build a seaport and airport in the southern Hambantota district, in addition to a wide network of roads.
+But the projects have failed to make money.

 Central Bank figures show that current Chinese loans to Sri Lanka total around $3.38 billion not including loans to state-owned businesses, which are accounted for separately.